18F/portfolios/_portfolios_projects/hs-apis-home.md

 **Systems that are designed to communicate with each other can do things that siloed systems can’t**:

-* Centers for Medicare & Medicaid Services (CMS) has used APIs to help beneficiaries, health care providers, and researchers coordinate care and securely share important patient information.
+* Centers for Medicare & Medicaid Services (CMS) has used [APIs](https://developer.cms.gov/) to help beneficiaries, health care providers, and researchers coordinate care and [securely share important patient information](https://www.medicaid.gov/federal-policy-guidance/downloads/sho20003.pdf).
-* The Veteran’s Administration (VA)’s API platform allows veterans to easily view their VA health records together with all their other health care records inside the iPhone Health app or on their Android devices.
+* The Veteran’s Administration (VA)’s [API platform](https://developer.va.gov/) allows veterans to [easily view their VA health records together with all their other health care records](https://www.va.gov/opa/pressrel/pressrelease.cfm?id=5430) inside the iPhone Health app or on their Android devices.

 **The human services eligibility space faces several challenges that could be productively addressed by systems that are designed to communicate with each other**:
 * Applicants are often eligible for more than one benefit, and interact with more than one system.
 * Programs often have overlapping, or similar eligibility criteria to each other.
 * Policies change continuously—and sometimes unpredictably—with grave consequences to programs and beneficiaries if systems fall out of sync with the law.

-**Designing systems to communicate with each other (an “API-driven” approach) could mean that**:
+**Designing systems to communicate with each other (an "API-driven" approach) could mean that**:
 * an updated policy can propagate through multiple systems without each of those systems needing to individually code it themselves;
 agencies can update individual pieces of their system without having to modify the entire system;
 * different systems can share information instead of requiring beneficiaries or program staff to enter the same information multiple times;